 But there are issues with an increased reliance on minimum wages as a policy lever to keep wages up.
 As minimum wage rates have kept rising, the minimum wage has become the established rate in a number of low-wage sectors of the economy, as more and more workers have become paid at the minimum wage and the bite of the minimum wage is high.
-Moreover, firms seem to have cut back on pay scales above the minimum wage, which has implications for wage and career progression of workers paid at the minimum wage.
-Another relevant dimension for policy is the extent to which relatively high levels of the minimum wage - as appear to be the case currently in the UK - may induce firms to substitute towards flexible contractual arrangements, outsourcing and contracting.
+Moreover, firms seem to have cut back on pay scales above the minimum wage, which has implications for wage and career progression of workers paid at the minimum wage - as appear to be the case currently in the UK - may induce firms to substitute towards flexible contractual arrangements, outsourcing and contracting.
 For example, recent work by Datta, Giupponi and Machin (2019) has shown that the National Living Wage introduction has been partly responsible for the increased utilisation of zero-hours contracts in the UK adult social care sector.